 - Career, business and life transition & success

 - Interesting & diverse women doing their version of meaningful work

 - Alternative independent women finding new ways to live and be.

-To receive our second issue coming out in February, please SUBSCRIBE.
+To receive our next issue, please SUBSCRIBE.
 This is a free publication delivered via email.

 To find out more about contributing to Honestly Woman, go to CONTRIBUTORS.